How to Auto-Respond to Customer Emails Using AI

 What This Integration Does

 Most support inboxes are full of repeat questions: shipping status, password resets, returns policy, opening hours.
 A human reply is friendly but slow, and the answer is usually already written down somewhere in your help docs.
-This workflow reads the incoming email, looks up the answer in your Knowledge Base, drafts a reply with a tool-augmented LLM, and (once you trust it) sends the reply automatically.
+This Spojit workflow reads the incoming email, looks up the answer in your Knowledge collection, drafts a reply with a Connector node in Agent mode, and (once you trust it) sends the reply automatically.

 The workflow is triggered per inbound email.
-Each run pulls the email body, retrieves the top matching documents from a Knowledge collection, asks the AI Agent to write a reply grounded in those documents, and either sends the reply through front or routes it to a human for approval first.
-State left behind: an outbound message in Front and a log entry on the conversation so you can audit what the AI replied.
+Each run pulls the email body, retrieves the top matching documents from a Knowledge collection, uses a Connector node in Agent mode to write a reply grounded in those documents, and either sends the reply through your Front connector or routes it to a human for approval first.
+State left behind: an outbound message in Front and an audit tag on the conversation so you can see what was replied.

 Prerequisites

-• A Front connection (or another inbox connector) with permission to read conversations and send messages.
+- A Front connection with permission to read conversations and send messages.

-• A decision on which categories you trust to auto-send vs. require human approval.
+- A decision on which categories you trust to auto-send versus require human approval.

 Step 1: Trigger on Inbound Email